 If you’ve had your fair share of grand manor houses and are looking for something a little more modern, look no further than the Montenotte Hotel.
-One of the city’s most popular hotels, people flock to this eclectic enclave, which houses a cinema, screening free nightly movies, a heated terrace for al fresco dining, and a health club with gym, jacuzzi and 20m pool.
+This eclectic enclave is one of the most popular places to stay in the city and features a cinema that screens free nightly movies; a heated terrace, for al fresco dining; and a health club with a gym, jacuzzi and 20m (65ft) pool.
 The best views of Cork harbour can be enjoyed from the rooftop terrace, martini in hand.

-Owned and run by the same family for over 50 years, exquisite service and attention to detail is at the heart of Garryvoe Hotel, next to a mixed pebble-sand beach.
-With a 25m pool, designated lane swimming, aqua jog area, water massage section, hot tub and exercise classes, wellness is key at this hotel.
-As is food: adventurous menus rotate with the seasons to ensure all locally sourced produce is as fresh as can be.
+Owned and run by the same family for more than 50 years, the Garryvoe Hotel is characterised by exquisite service and attention to detail.
+Wellness also plays a big part of the offerings here: there’s a 25m (80ft) pool with designated lane swimming, a hot tub and exercise classes.
+There’s also a mixed pebble-sand beach right by the hotel.
+Food consists of adventurous menus that rotate with the seasons to ensure the locally sourced produce is fresh.

-A five-star escape ideal for families and bigger get-togethers, Fota Island Hotel houses tennis courts, a golf course, spa and gym among its 500 acres (202ha) of ground, while nearby nature walks abound for explorers.
-While impressive in size, the hotel manages to maintain an exclusive atmosphere, with a number of homely two-, three- and four-bedroom self-catering lodges on site alongside your standard rooms and suites.
-It’s ideally located, too, just 15 minutes from Cork’s busy city centre.
+A five-star escape ideal for families and bigger get-togethers, Fota Island Resort has tennis courts, a golf course, a spa and gym, plus nature walks nearby.
+While impressive in size, the hotel maintains an exclusive atmosphere, with homely two-, three- and four-bedroom self-catering lodges alongside standard rooms and suites.
+It’s ideally located, too, just 15 minutes from Cork city centre.

 What once was an Edwardian tobacco warehouse is now a stylish boutique hotel, bang in the middle of Cork’s theatre district.
-A real coup, guests on the ground floor have access to their own enclosed courtyard with tables and chairs, but it’s the multi-award-winning Greene’s Restaurant that draws visitors time after time – the focus is on local, organic ingredients including seared scallops and Skeaghanore duck breast.
-It’s also a classy setting, with white linen tablecloths, a heated terrace and its own natural waterfall coming down the cliff-face outside.
+Book a room on the ground floor for access to an enclosed courtyard with tables and chairs.
+The award-winning Greenes Restaurant draws visitors time after time – the focus is on local, organic ingredients including seared scallops and Skeaghanore duck breast.
+It’s also a classy setting, with white-linen tablecloths, a heated terrace and a natural waterfall coming down the cliff-face outside.